EidasCoin/Eidas/doc/windows-cross-compile.md

 make -f Makefile.Release
 ////////////////////////////////////////////////////////////////////////////////////////////////
 ```
-// compile Eidas
+compile Eidas
      ``` $ ./compile-EDS.sh```

-//For a 64-bit build: replace : mxe-i686-w64-mingw32.static with mxe-x86-64-w64-mingw32.static for all steps
+For a 64-bit build: replace : mxe-i686-w64-mingw32.static with mxe-x86-64-w64-mingw32.static for all steps

 output :``` $ ./compile-EDS.sh ``` will create a file called `release/Eidas-qt.exe`, which should be usable on a 32-bit or 64-bit Windows system, respectively.